risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-s3.md

 Use the SQL statement below to connect RisingWave to an Amazon S3 source.
 RisingWave supports both CSV and [ndjson](https://ndjson.org/) file formats.

+The S3 connector does not guarantee the sequential reading of files or complete file reading.

 ## Syntax

 ```sql